 Science labs involve lots of hands-on activities that are fun and can be applicable to life, like baking cookies, making soap, or identifying plants in the backyard.
 English classes might recommend journaling assignments or books that parallel the Hero’s Journey the girls and assigned female at birth have embarked on in individual therapy.

 We understand that every student has a different learning style that works for them and different subjects that they are interested in.
 It is unrealistic to expect them to enjoy all of their core classes equally, but we remind students not to get discouraged by the subjects they are less interested in and to consider how they connect to things they do care about.

 Our ultimate goal is to help students recognize what they can take away from the classroom and apply to their everyday lives.
 Many students become complacent in a school environment and question why education matters when they have other things going on in their lives or are struggling to plan for the future.
 We also help older students study for standardized tests, apply for colleges, and explore their career goals.

 Solstice RTC Can Help

-Solstice West is a residential treatment program for young girls ages 14-18 who struggle with issues such as anxiety, depression, trauma, and/or relationship struggles.
-This program provides three types of therapy: individual, group, and family therapy to allow girls to explore themselves in a variety of ways.
-Through groups on various topics, girls learn to become more aware of their emotions and to express them appropriately to others.
+Solstice West is a residential treatment program for young girls and assigned female at birth ages 14-18 who struggle with issues such as anxiety, depression, trauma, and/or relationship struggles.
+This program provides three types of therapy: individual, group, and family therapy to allow girls and assigned female at birth to explore themselves in a variety of ways.
+Through groups on various topics, girls and assigned female at birth learn to become more aware of their emotions and to express them appropriately to others.
 Students will leave with the skills they need to transition into the world feeling confident, happy, and able to manage their emotions.

 For more information, call 866-278-3345.
-We can help your daughter work through her mental health crisis and towards a healthier, happier future.
+We can help your child work through their mental health crisis and towards a healthier, happier future.